jdonaldson/sugar-async/Readme.md

 ## Async wait Functions ##

-Once created, it is possible to use Async variables inside special static Async functions, called *wait* functions such as `Async.wait2`.
+Once created, it is possible to use Async variables inside special static Async *wait* functions such as `Async.wait2`.
 These wait functions take a function argument, as well as one or more Async argument values.
 When imported via *using*, the wait functions become pseudo-fields of *another function*.
 So, for instance, if you had the following function:

 	public static function foo(x:Int){
 		return x + 1;